 SQL Server and MySQL Vendors

 The MySQL development project has made its source code available under the terms of the General Public License, as well as under an assortment of proprietary agreements.
-MySQL was owned and sponsored by a single for-profit firm, was a Swedish company MySQL AB, now owned and controlled by Oracle Corporation.
+MySQL was owned and sponsored by a single for-profit firm.
+This was a Swedish company MySQL AB, now owned and controlled by Oracle Corporation.

 Powers of SQL Server and MySQL